Home - Dinner - Pasta - Asparagus Pasta with Mushrooms

 This post may contain affiliate links.
 Please read my disclosure policy.

-A great combination of pasta and asparagus, with sautéed mushrooms in a light and buttery sauce.
 When asparagus comes into season, I love to eat it practically nonstop.
-Even just roasting asparagus on a sheet pan is a huge treat!
+Even just roasting asparagus on a sheet pan is a huge treat.
 It’s all about that first taste of fresh green things that we all look forward to in the spring and early summer.

 Seasonally, grassy fresh asparagus pops out of the earth just in time to pair with woodsy wild mushrooms.
-It’s like they were made for each other!
+It’s almost like they were made for each other.

 Fresh asparagus, wild mushrooms and thyme on a dark plate.